 Treatment of Acute Hepatitis C

-There are a number of highly effective direct-acting antiviral drugs Overview of HCV treatment Hepatitis C is a common cause of chronic hepatitis.
-It is often asymptomatic until manifestations of chronic liver disease occur.
-Diagnosis is confirmed by finding positive anti-HCV and positive... read more (DAAs) for hepatitis C that may decrease the likelihood of developing chronic infection.
+There are a number of highly effective direct-acting antiviral drugs Overview of HCV treatment (DAAs) for hepatitis C that may decrease the likelihood of developing chronic infection.
+DAAs also help prevent transmission to others.
 Current recommendations are to start treatment after the initial diagnosis of acute HCV, without waiting for spontaneous resolution.

 Alcohol and hepatotoxic drugs (eg, acetaminophen) should be avoided because it can increase liver damage.
 Restrictions on diet or activity, including commonly prescribed bed rest, have no scientific basis.